germal/OpenCVB/README.md

 ================

-Python scripts are run in a separate address space when invoked by OpenCVB so Visual Studio’s Python debug environment is not available.
-When a Python script fails in OpenCVB, it may be debugged in the PythonDebug project.
+Python scripts are run in a separate address space when invoked by OpenCVB so Visual Studio’s Python debug environment is not available directly from OpenCVB.
+When a Python script fails in OpenCVB, it may be debugged in the separate PythonDebug project.
 Here are the steps to debug Python:

 -   Open VB_Classes\\Python\\PythonDebug.pyproj in Visual Studio.

 -   Copy the failing Python script into the PythonDebug.py file, and run it.

 The Python script will be running in the same environment as if it were invoked from OpenCVB except the Python debugger will be active.

-For Python scripts requiring a stream of images or point clouds, OpenCVB is opened in a separate address space with the requested Python script.
-Images and point clouds will then be streamed to the failing Python script running in the debugger.
+All OpenCVB Python scripts can be debugged with the PythonDebug project including those that stream data from OpenCVB.
+For Python scripts requiring a stream of images or point clouds, the process is reversed and the OpenCVB executable is invoked automatically and run in a separate address space.
+Images and point clouds will then be streamed to the Python script running in the debugger.

 Visual Studio C++ Debugging
 ===========================